syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/wsl-application.md

 Open the Start menu and search for `Control Panel`.
 Click on `Programs`, then click on `Turn Windows features on or off`.
 Scroll down and select the boxes next to `Windows Subsystem for Linux` and `Virtual Machine Platform`.
 Finally, Click `OK` and restart your machine.

-After your computer restarts, you will be able to install a Linux distribution from the Microsoft Store, such as Ubuntu, and run Linux commands directly in Windows.
+After restarting your computer, you can install a Linux distribution like Ubuntu from the Microsoft Store and execute Linux commands directly in Windows.

 **Step 2:** Install the `Ubuntu`